Alex Honnold, the Yosemite Heaven and Cosmic Debris solo interview

 I'm not sure, I've just always been into it.
 I've always been interested so I've sort of sought it out.
 I just think it's cool.

-Trad and sport, where does your hear lie?
+Trad and sport, where does your heart lie?

 I guess trad climbing is a little more satisfying just because I generally have to put more work into it, though I guess really satisfaction is directly tied to effort.
 So if a sport route takes a ton of effort then it's equally satisfying.
 I don't really prefer either style, they're just two different ways to get up a wall.